 Lewis Street parking lot closed

 The city parking lot at Lewis Street and Second Avenue will remain closed through November as part of the Downtown Improvements project.
-Alternative lots include the City Hall parking lot, the Second Avenue lot and more.
+Alternative lots include the former city hall parking lot, the Second Avenue lot and more.
 See a map of downtown parking areas.

-Sewer project to impact trail traffic along Highway 101
+Sewer project impacts trail traffic along Highway 101

 With work continuing on the Metropolitan Council Environmental Services sewer improvement project, the Blue Lake Wastewater Treatment Plant in Shakopee is temporarily re-directing all plant traffic to its west gate in August and September.
 Due to limited visibility at this gate for bicyclists on the Minnesota Valley State Trail along Highway 101 and drivers leaving the plant, bicyclists are encouraged to heed stop signs when approaching the plant.